Wake Windows By Age: Helping Your Baby Sleep Better

 3) Look For Baby’s Sleep Cues

 Observing your baby’s sleep cues is another easy and effective way to determine wake windows by age and when it’s time for a nap.
+Some cues that may indicate that your little one is sleepy include:

 If your eight-week-old becomes cranky and begins struggling to stay awake 70 minutes after their nap, their wake window may be 60 or 65 minutes.